happybara-io/WorkflowBuddy/README.md

-# Slack Automation - WorkflowBuddy
+# Workflow Buddy - Super powers for Workflow Builder

+---

 **[Workflow Builder](https://slack.com/features/workflow-automation) is great!**

 **... and it has great potential, too!** 😅

 The current implementation you get out of the box is a bit boxed in by:

 - a small selection of built-in Slack triggers (`5`)
   - _shortcut, new channel member, emoji reaction, schedule, webhook_
 - a **_VERY_** limited selection of built-in Slack actions (`2`)